 As the saying goes, “what doesn’t get measured doesn’t get done.”
 This is true for the existing habits that you have as well as any new ones you would like to add.
 By using some kind of measuring tool you will make it clear what’s actually getting done each day as you work towards forming good habits and the goals that they are linked to.
 Take the time to measure your habits and activities every day, it will help you to clearly see what’s working for you and what needs to change to help you reach your vision.
 Don’t just take our word for it – others have written on this subject as well: Why You Should Be Tracking Your Habits – And How To Do It Well

 In our post about Vision and Goal Setting, we talked about becoming aware of your current reality and the gap between where you are and where you would like to be.
-Measuring tools are helpful in keeping you honest as you set goals and work your way towards closing that gap.
+Measuring tools are helpful in keeping you honest as you set goals.
+If you are not clear on your goals try reverse goal setting.
 With the right tools, you can begin to measure your consistency with your new habits and ensure that what you mentally “feel” you achieve is in fact your reality.
 We are all good at “fudging” what we’ve accomplished, especially if nothing is actually written down and measured.

 “The measures themselves are easily distorted to suit reporting purposes.”